ApiLogicServer/Docs/docs/Logic-Why.md

 ### Concise: Dependencies

+Consider the rule `Customer.Balance = Sum(Order.AmountTotal where unshipped)`.
+In a procedural system, you would write dependency mangement code, checking:

+* Did the `Order.AmountTotal` change?
+* Did the `Order.DateShippedDate` change?
+* Was the Order inserted?
+* Was the Order deleted?
+* Did the `Order.CustomerId` (foreign key) change?

-Automatic dependency management means that this logic is eliminated, so rules can be n-fold more concise as explained at the top of this page.
+**In a declarative system, dependency management is automated,** eliminating this effort.
+This is a signifcant reason that rulea are n-fold more concise as explained at the top of this page.

 &nbsp;

+### Automatic Ordering

+While the conciseness of rules is probably their most striking aspect, automatic ordering provides significant value in automating maintenance.
+In a procedural system, introducing a change requires *archaeology:* read the existing code to determine where to insert the new code.

+**In a declarative system, ordering is automated.**  The system parses your _derivation rules_ to determine dependencies, and uses this to order execution.
+This occurs once per session on activation, so rule declaration changes automatically determine a new order.

+This is significant for iterative development and maintenance, eliminating the *archaeology time* spent determining _where do I insert this new logic_.

+&nbsp;

 ### Automatic Reuse

+In a procedural system, reuse is achieved with careful *manual* design.  **In a declarative system, reuse occurs *automatically,*** at multiple levels:

+* **Architectural Reuse:** rules are defined for your data, *not* a specific page or service.
+They therefore to apply to all transaction sources.

-Just as a spreadsheet reacts
-to inserts, updates and deletes to a summed column, rules automate _adding_, _deleting_ and _updating_ orders.
+* **Use Case Reuse:** just as a spreadsheet reacts to inserts, updates and deletes to a summed column, rules automate _adding_, _deleting_ and _updating_ orders.
-This is how 5 rules represent the same logic as 200 lines of code.
+This results in a "design one / solve many" scenario.

 Our cocktail napkin spec is conceptually similar to a set of spreadsheet-like rules that govern how to derive and constrain our data.
 And by conceiving of the rules as associated with the _data_ (instead of a UI button), rules conceived for Place Order _automatically_ address these related transactions:

 *   add order
-* [**Ship Order**](https://github.com/valhuber/LogicBank/wiki/Ship-Order){:target="_blank" rel="noopener"} illustrates *cascade*, another form of multi-table logic
+* [**Ship Order**](Behave-Logic-Report.md#scenario-set-shipped-adjust-logic-reuse){:target="_blank" rel="noopener"} illustrates *cascade*, another form of multi-table logic
 *   delete order
 *   assign order to different customer
 *   re-assign an Order Detail to a different Product, with a different quantity
 *   add/delete Order Detail

-> By contrast, traditional coding requires *manual* dependency management: event handlers on order to see if the values above were changed -- very code intensive.
-This ***dependency management is automated by declarative rules.***

 &nbsp;

 ### Scalability: Prune and Optimize

-Scalability requires more than clustering - SQLs must be pruned and optimized.
+In a procedural system, you write code to read and write rows, optimize such access, and bundle transactions.  **In a declarative system, persistence is automated - and optimized.**

 !!! note "When Performance Matters"